IncomeShares by Leverage Shares

 Example: A covered call ETP sells calls on its underlying stock to generate yield.
 If the stock price rises rapidly, the fund misses out on potential gains because it must sell at the strike price.
 Meanwhile, if the stock stagnates or drops, the NAV can erode over time as premiums paid out exceed NAV growth.

-Read more: NAV Erosion Explained: Why It Matters in Options ETPs
+Read more: NAV Erosion Explained: Why It Matters in Options ETPs.

 Options ETP risk 2: Yield vs. total return tradeoff